SummaryRead the full fact sheet

 Donated blood is used to make a variety of different products, including:

-- red cells – carry oxygen.
+- Red cells – carry oxygen.
 Most recipients of donated blood are given red cells to boost the oxygen-carrying abilities of their own blood

 Products made from blood plasma

-Your blood is made up of 55 per cent plasma – the straw-coloured liquid that carries your red cells, white cells and platelets.
+Blood is made up of 55% plasma – the straw-coloured liquid that carries your red cells, white cells and platelets.
 Plasma also contains antibodies and other important proteins.

-- anti-D – prevents haemolytic disease of newborn babies by inoculating a mother who is Rh-negative against the incompatible Rh-positive blood cells of her baby
+- Anti-D – prevents haemolytic disease of newborn babies by inoculating a mother who is Rh-negative against the incompatible Rh-positive blood cells of her baby.

-- human coagulation factor IX (Monofix) – used to treat haemophilia B
+- Human coagulation factor IX (Monofix) – used to treat haemophilia B.

-- human prothrombin complex (Prothrombinex HT) – used to treat bleeding disorders
+- Human prothrombin complex (Prothrombinex HT) – used to treat bleeding disorders.

-- human antithrombin III (Thrombotrol VF) – used to treat a condition characterised by premature blood clotting.
+- Human antithrombin III (Thrombotrol VF) – used to treat a condition characterised by premature blood clotting.

 Blood donation for medical research

-Blood clots can cause heart attack or stroke, and blood cancers (such as lymphomas or leukaemia) make up about 15 per cent of cancers in Australia.
+Blood clots can cause , and blood cancers (such as or ) make up about 15% of cancers in Australia.
 New treatments for these life-threatening conditions depend on medical research.

 Research scientists need donated blood to investigate the causes of blood-related diseases and to test newly-developed treatments including:

-- anti-clotting enzymes – particular enzymes help to break down and remove blood clots from the bloodstream.
-Understanding this process may help to develop new treatments for life-threatening blood clots
+- Anti-clotting enzymes – particular enzymes help to break down and remove blood clots from the bloodstream.
+Understanding this process may help to develop new treatments for life-threatening blood clots.

-- platelets – investigating how and why platelets stick to blood vessel walls can help determine why life-threatening conditions like heart attack and stroke occur
+- Platelets – investigating how and why platelets stick to blood vessel walls can help determine why life-threatening conditions like heart attack and stroke occur.

-Blood donor requirements for research projects
+Blood donation requirements for medical research

 The blood collection procedure takes about 15 minutes, is safe, and is performed by a fully trained scientist, nurse or doctor.
-The amount of blood taken depends on the needs of the research project, but will range from 40 to 400 ml.
-Your body will need only a couple of days to replace 400 ml of blood.
+The amount of blood taken depends on the needs of the research project, but will range from 40 to 400ml.
+Your body will need only a couple of days to replace 400ml of blood.

 Most people can donate regularly.
-If you indicate that you would be willing to give future blood donations, your name and contact details will be kept on a database for blood donation requests once every three months (four times per year).
+If you indicate that you would be willing to give future blood donations, your name and contact details will be kept on a database for blood donation requests once every 3 months (4 times per year).

 Consent form for blood donation for medical research

-- you are willing to donate the required amount of blood
+- You are willing to donate the required amount of blood.

-- the blood will be used purely for research, not for transfusion or any other medical purpose
+- The blood will be used purely for research, not for transfusion or any other medical purpose.

-- all information you provide is confidential
+- All information you provide is confidential.